hestiaAI/website.template/src/site/home/en/index.md

 layout: home
 permalink: /en/index.html
 path: home
-title: ‹SITE-NAME›
+title: ‹SITE-TITLE›
-lead: The community of **‹SITE-NAME›**
+lead: The community of **‹SITE-TITLE›**
 lead_image: /assets/media/home-hero-image.jpg
 lead_image_caption: Photo by [Mary Eineman](https://unsplash.com/@maryeineman)
   on [Unsplash](https://unsplash.com/photos/sQtGjRSOyGk)
 paragraph1_title: We define a new relationship to data
 community_title: We are a collective of users
-community_description: "‹SITE-NAME› is you and me: app users and people keen to understand privacy in relationships formed online.
+community_description: "‹SITE-TITLE› is you and me: app users and people keen to understand privacy in relationships formed online.
 The collective is worried about the way our intimate life is being coded and exposed online.
 We aim to retake control of personal data on apps,